Start anywhere, finish here!

 Transfer Credit

-Credits for college courses taken at another accredited institution or System College and earned a “C” or higher.
-Courses successfully completed prior to admission will be considered for transfer.
+Credits earned at another accredited institution or System College with a grade of “C” or higher may be accepted for transfer.
+Courses successfully completed prior to admission will be reviewed for transfer eligibility.

-In addition, TES evaluates professional licenses, industry certifications, and college level exams (i.e.: CLEP).
-TES is intended to serve as a planning tool, and it is not an official evaluation of your transfer credit.
-An official transfer course evaluation will be completed once you are accepted into a certificate or degree program and your official transcript is on file.
+• TES is intended as a planning tool for your next steps in the transfer process; it is not an official evaluation of your transfer credit.
+An official course evaluation will be completed once you apply for admission to a degree program.

 College credit may be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE) based on the program the student is entering.